moon1goblin/http-server/README.md

 pretty self explanarory, i think

-theres also a few methods for Response/Request to help get/set data, here is an example
+theres also a few methods for the Request/Response to get/set data, here is an example

 ```cpp
 std::uint16_t port = 6969;